juxor/afaq/markdown/secH6.md

 a social base existed for a genuinely socialist approach (see [section H.6.3](secH6.html#sech63)).

-Finally, there is a counter-example which, anarchists argue, show the impact of Bolshevik ideology on the fate of the revolution.
+Finally, there is a counter-example which, anarchists argue, shows the impact of Bolshevik ideology on the fate of the revolution.
 This is the anarchist influenced Makhnovist movement (see Peter Arshinov's **The History of the Makhnovist Movement** or Alexandre Skirda's **Nestor Makhno Anarchy's